mvcds/my-library/carreer/development/programming/web/Microfrontend.md

 - Do you have enough automation in place to feasibly provision and manage the additional required infrastructure?
 - Will your frontend development, testing, and release processes scale to many applications?
 - Are you comfortable with decisions around tooling and development practices becoming more decentralised and less controllable?
-- How will you ensure a minimum level of quality, consistency, or governance across your many independent frontend codebases?
+- How will you ensure a minimum level of quality, consistency, or governance across your many independent frontend [[Code|Codebase]]?

 # Drops